ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Timeout); see {{Section 15.6.5 of HTTP}}), which is then encapsulated in the same way as a successful response.

-In order to achieve the privacy and security goals of the protocol an Oblivious Gateway Resource also needs to observe the guidance in
+In order to achieve the privacy and security goals of the protocol, an Oblivious Gateway Resource also needs to observe the guidance in
 {{server-responsibilities}}.

 ## Informational Responses

-This encapsulation does not permit progressive processing of responses.
+This encapsulation does not permit the progressive processing of responses.
 Though the binary HTTP response format does support the inclusion of informational (1xx) status codes, the AEAD encapsulation cannot be removed until the entire message is received.

 In particular, the `Expect` header field with 100-continue (see {{Section 10.1.1 of HTTP}}) cannot be used.
 Clients MUST NOT construct a request that includes a